neryus/email-developer-handbook/tools.md

 ### [TinyPNG](https://tinypng.com/), TinyJPG

 At the moment it's the best tool to compress image size.
-Easy to use for up to 20 images.
+Easy to use web service for up to 20 images without signing up.
+What I like:
+- Compresses png and jpg formats.
+- Simple web interface.
+- The history of last compressed files.
+- Bulk upload of up to 20 images.
+- Better quality compression on some examples compares with Compressor.io tool.

 ### [Kraken.io](https://kraken.io/web-interface) Web